imtanmay46/aether/docs/ARCHITECTURE.md

 - Vendor execution
 - Observability

-No component assumes another behaved correctly.
+> No component assumes that another behaves correctly.
+This separation limits the blast radius in the event of component failure or compromise.

 This mirrors principles from:
 - Zero Trust networking